caramelomartins/website/content/about.md

 I'm Hugo Martins, a Software and Infrastructure Engineer from Lisbon, Portugal.

-I have an interest in building tools.
-I'm currently focused on building platforms and tooling that improve developer's lives and productivity.
-I also enjoy automating stuff and optimizing infrastructure.
+I like to build and break things.
+Lately, I’ve been working on tools that improve developer’s lives and productivity.
+Sometimes I also dabble in automating stuff and optimizing infrastructure.
 These days I write Python, Go and Kotlin.

-Currently, **Site Reliability Engineer** at [Talkdesk](https://www.talkdesk.com/), formerly [Claranet](http://www.claranet.co.uk/).
-I have a Bachelor's degree in Computer Science and a Master's degree in Information and Business Systems.
+Currently, **Senior Site Reliability Engineer** at [Talkdesk](https://www.talkdesk.com/), formerly [Claranet](http://www.claranet.co.uk/).
+I have a Bachelor's in Computer Science and a Master's in Information and Business Systems.
 You can review some of my projects in the [Code](/code) and [Research](/research) sections.

 ## About This Site